Codek001/Kultra_mega_orders_sql/README.md

 The `kms_table` contains 20 variables and 8399 observations.
 Initially, one variable, `product_name`, was dropped from the analysis.
 The table provides detailed information about orders, including dates, quantities, sales, discounts, profits, and more.

+Table: kms
+Columns:
+1. Row ID (int): A unique identifier for each row in the dataset.
+2. Order ID (int): A unique identifier for each order.
+3. Order Date (text): The date on which the order was placed.
+4. Order Priority (text): The priority level of the order (e.g., High, Medium, Low).
+5. Order Quantity (int): The number of units ordered.
+6. Sales (double): The total sales amount for the order.
+7. Discount (double): The discount applied to the order.
+8. Ship Mode (text): The mode of shipping used for the order (e.g., Standard, Express).
+9. Profit (double): The profit made from the order.
+10. Unit Price (double): The price per unit of the product.
+11. Shipping Cost (double): The cost incurred for shipping the order.
+12. Customer Name (text): The name of the customer who placed the order.
+13. Province (text): The province where the customer is located.
+14. Region (text): The region where the customer is located.
+15. Customer Segment (text): The segment to which the customer belongs (e.g., Consumer, Corporate).
+16. Product Category (text): The category of the product ordered (e.g., Technology, Furniture).
+17. Product Sub-Category (text): The sub-category of the product ordered.
+18. Product Name (text): The name of the product ordered.
+19. Product Container (text): The type of container used for the product (e.g., Box, Wrap).
+20. Product Base Margin (double): The base margin for the product.
+21. Ship Date (text): The date on which the order was shipped.

 ### Order Status Table

 The `order_status_table` consists of 2 variables and 572 observations.
 This table records the status of orders, indicating whether they were returned.